YushinB/Laravel-PHP-Docker-compose/README.md

 # The target setup
 this project need alot of setup step to accomplish, that the reason this project is good example of using docker to hander complicated setup.
 The below image show the structure of our Laravel setup, it need totaly 6 containers, 3 apps container and 3 utility containers. <br>
 ![image](https://user-images.githubusercontent.com/34083808/184526111-47ab8a52-face-4057-8e15-ac8206e62dda.png)

+## docker compose file.
+The setup of docker compose file is simmilar with previous section. <br>

 ```yaml
 version: '3.8'